dereuromark/cakephp-tools/README.md

 ### Recent changes (possibly BC breaking)

-* 2014-01 Changed Garbige to Garbage in method names.
-* 2014-02 Qlogin now uses Token model instead of deprecated CodeKey per default.
 * 2014-07 Packagist package name has been renamed to "cakephp-tools".
 * 2014-11 All translations now use the `tools` domain; development messages are not translated anymore
 * 2014-12 Some model validations have also been transformed from generic `validation` into `tools` domain.
-* 2014-12 All `tools` domain translations need to exist in `APP/Locale` due to a core issue when trying to overwrite them in the application.
+* 2014-12 All `tools` domain translations need to exist in `APP/Locale` due to a core issue in `CakePHP <= 2.5` when trying to overwrite them in the application.